GNiklas/codpy/README.md

 # codpy

-Colored object detection with Python.
+Colored object detection with Python and OpenCV.

 ## Goals